LorenzSchueler/sport-log/sport-log-client/README.md

 # Sport Log Client

 ## Next Steps
-* [ ] add github action checks
 * [ ] remove unique constraints and use unique partial indices
-* [ ] implement syncing and fix bugs in api/db
+* [x] implement syncing and fix bugs in api/db
 * [x] create action provider as a thin service layer between ui and api/db
-* [ ] adapt metcon pages and strength pages to new business logics (description classes instead of ui classes)
+* [x] adapt metcon pages and strength pages to new business logic (description classes instead of ui classes)
+* [ ] show metcon sessions instead of metcons in workout tab (and rename it to crossfit?)

 ## Bugs
 * [ ] create movement on the fly does not work